SOC For Supply Chain

 A SOC for Supply Chain compliance assessment allows organizations to identify, evaluate, and mitigate risks that could disrupt their operations.
 The corresponding report also allows organizations to provide prospective customers with relevant information about their production, manufacturing, or distribution system.

 As with other SOC examinations, SOC for Supply Chain can be tailored to the needs of the specific organization.
 It is appropriate for organizations of any size, in any industry.
-The scope can include any combination of AICPA Trust Services Criteria, including Security, Availability, Processing Integrity, Confidentiality, and Privacy.
+The scope can include any combination of AICPA Trust Services Categories, including Security, Availability, Processing Integrity, Confidentiality, and Privacy.

 Who Needs a SOC For Supply Chain Examination?